Employers with Career Opportunities

 DAV is the most long-lasting veterans advocacy and assistance group in this country.
 We are dedicated to a single purpose: empowering veterans to lead high-quality lives with respect and dignity.
 We accomplish this by ensuring that veterans and their families can access the full range of benefits available to them; fighting for the interests of America’s injured heroes on Capitol Hill; and educating the public about the great sacrifices and needs of veterans transitioning back to civilian life.
 To learn more about our organization and the services we provide visit www.dav.org.

-Who is eligible to attend the career fairs?
+Who is eligible to attend the job fairs?

-The career fairs are for veterans, transitioning military service members and their spouses.
+The job fairs are for veterans, transitioning military service members and their spouses.

-The career fairs are held nationwide.
+The job fairs are held nationwide.
 Click here for a full listing of events.